 Desi Ghee Vs Olive Oil

-Desi Ghee boost mental strength & physical strength, and keeps the body healthy.
+Desi Ghee boosts mental strength & physical strength and keeps the body healthy.
 It also helps in taking impurities from the body and enhances vision, keeps muscles and tendons healthy.
 Ghee helps to stimulate the digestive system and therefore helps in weight loss provided your diet is balanced and you are exercising.
-Olive oil is used to prevent heart attack, breast cancer and migraine headache.
+Olive oil is used to prevent heart attack, breast cancer, and migraine headache.
 Some people use high cholesterol, hypertension, associated with diabetes, blood vessel problems, and ear pain associated with infection and olive oil to treat gallbladder disease.
 Olive oil is also used to treat inflammation of the stomach due to the joints, intestinal gas.
-However, ghee have more features to be used in Ayurvedic treatment as is given best result.
+However, ghee has more features to be used in Ayurvedic treatment as is given the best result.
 Visit https://sureshdesighee.com/blog/ to know more.

 Desi Ghee Vs Dalda

 The difference between Ghee and Dalda (Vanaspati) is that Dalda is hydrogenated refined oil and contains a high content of trans fat which is unhealthy for our health.
 Whereas Ghee is a clarified butter rich in vitamins.
 It also contains CAL and medium chain fatty acids and included DHA for brain development.
 Desi ghee is saturated fat which is considered to be good fat.
 We take orders online and deliver pure desi cow ghee.
 Try and taste our premium quality products and stay fit and healthy and keep your family happier always.